Xinok/XSort/README.md

 Rotations are used to reduce two runs into four smaller runs.
 It's difficult to explain how or why this works.
 This is done recursively until the runs are small enough to fit into the additional space.

 An optional template argument, inPlace, when set to true, utilizes no *additional space* at the cost of performance.
 In-place merging is done using insertions rather than temporary memory.

+**Concurrent sorting** is done by slicing the range into multiple parts of equal length for each thread, then merging these parts at the end.
+This doesn't take advantage of natural sorting, but is much faster on random data.

 ----------